Leonid Stupnytskyi: In the Army of the Ukrainian People's Republic

 After graduating from school, he served in the 8th and 12th (from November 29, 1915) reserve battalions.
 In the Army of the Ukrainian People's Republic During the liberation struggles of 1917-1921, he was a lieutenant colonel of the Army of the Ukrainian People's Republic.
 In the Ukrainian army from 1918, in 1920 he was a regiment commander in the Volhynian division.
 He participated in the second winter march of the Ukrainian People's Army, in November 1921 he was the commander of a horse unit with the rank of colonel in the insurgent unit of Yurko Tyutyunnyk, he distinguished himself in the battles for Korosten.

 In the interwar period he lived in Poland, where he worked as an agronomist in Volhynia.

-During the Second winter campaign of the UNR Army, he commanded a separate cavalry unit of the Volyn group of Yuriy Tyutyunnyk, at the head of which Korosten was captured.
+During the Second Winter Campaign of late 1921, he commanded a separate cavalry unit of the Volyn group of Yuriy Tyutyunnyk, at the head of which Korosten was captured.